SAILResearch/rebalancing-techniques-pitfalls/README.md

-# Online Appendinx for "The Impact of Class Rebalancing Techniques on the Performance and Interpretation of Defect Prediction Models"
+# Online Appendix for "The Impact of Class Rebalancing Techniques on the Performance and Interpretation of Defect Prediction Models"

 Chakkrit Tantithamthavorn, Ahmed E. Hassan, and Kenichi Matsumoto